Youssef-Beltagy/UW-CPP/docs/README.md

 # WSL and VSCode

-I want to share a couple of time-saving tools with other students at UWB for CSS 430 and other CSS courses at UWB.
+I want to share a couple of time-saving tools with other students at UWB for CSS courses that require deployment on linux or a remote machine (like CSS342, CSS343, CSS430... etc.).

-CSS342 and CSS343 require compiling and running C++ in a Linux Environment.